liv-firth/machine_learning/README.md

 In other words precision = (TP)/(TP + FP)

 We may be able to average these across a data set, but I'm not certain yet.

+* Video Outline

+Instructions from assignment:

+The video is to be no longer than 5 minutes long.–The video should be provided in mp4 format.
+Alternatively, it can be uploaded to a streamingservice such as YouTube with a link provided.–Fast forwarding is permitted through long computational cycles.
+Fast forwarding isnot permittedwhenever there is a voice-over or when results are being presented.–Be sure to provide verbal commentary or explanation on all of the elements you are demonstrating.–Demonstrate your discretization method for the real-valued features.–Provide sample outputs on one fold’s hold-out set for one of the data sets showing classificationperformance on both both versions of your algorithm.–Show a sample trained model.
+This will consist of the set of class parameter values as well as theclass-conditional feature parameter values.–Demonstrate the counting process by showing the constitution counts for a class as well as for aclass-conditional feature counts.–Show the performance on one fold’s hold-out set for both versions of your algorithm on one of thedata sets.

+Outline:

+1. Demonstrate how we discretized all of the features in each data set
+2. Show sample outputs from one folds test set for one data set, including the classifications for original (from first 2 tests?)
+3. Show sample outputs from one folds test set for one data set, including the classifications for augmented (from first two tests?)
+4. Show the class paramter values you get from one of the trained models including class conditional attribute values
+5. Show the counting process by showing the sample counts for a class and the attribute counts for a class
+6. Show one fold's hold out set for both versions of the algorithm (augmented and original) on one of the data sets